 The use of program specialization for the verification of properties of imperative programs is not novel.
-It has been investigated, for instance, in [38].
+It has been considered, for instance, in [40].
 In that paper a CLP interpreter for the operational semantics of a simple imperative language is specialized with respect to the input program to be verified.
 Then, a static analyzer for CLP programs is applied to the residual program for computing invariants (that is, overapproximations of the behavior) of the input imperative program.
 These invariants are used in the proof of the properties of interest.
-Unlike [38], our verification method does not perform any static analysis phase separated from the specialization phase and, instead, we discover program invariants during the specialization process by applying suitable generalization operators.
-These operators are defined in terms of operators and relations on constraints such as widening and convex-hull [8, 11, 19].
-As in [38], we also use program specialization to perform the so-called removal of the interpreter, but in addition, in this paper we repeatedly use specialization for propagating the information about the constraints that occur in the initial configurations and in the error configurations.
+Unlike [40], our verification method does not perform any static analysis phase separated from the specialization phase and, instead, we discover program invariants during the specialization process by applying suitable generalization operators.
+These operators are defined in terms of operators and relations on constraints such as widening and convex hull [7, 10, 21].
+As in [40], we also use program specialization to perform the so-called removal of the interpreter, but in addition, in this paper we repeatedly use specialization for propagating the information about the constraints that occur in the initial configurations and in the error configurations.

-The specialization of logic programs and constraint logic programs has also been used in techniques for the verification of infinite state reactive systems [18, 19, 33].
+The specialization of logic programs and constraint logic programs has also been considered in various techniques for the verification of infinite state reactive systems [19, 21, 35].
 By using these techniques one may verify properties of Kripke structures, instead of properties of imperative programs as we did in this paper.
-In [33] the authors do not make use of constraints, which are a key ingredient of the technique we present here.
-In [18, 19, 33] program specialization is combined with the computation of the least model of the specialized program, or the computation of an overapproximation of the least model via abstract interpretation.
-In this paper we have replaced that model computation phase by the iterated specialization.
+In [35] the authors do not make use of constraints, which are a key ingredient of the technique we present here.
+In [19, 21, 35] program specialization is followed by the computation of the least model of the specialized program, or the computation of an overapproximation of the least model via abstract interpretation.
+In this paper we have replaced the phase in which the least model (or an over approximation of it) is computed, by a phase in which program specialization is iterated.

-A popular technique for program verification is the Counter-Example Guided Abstraction Refinement (CEGAR) [7, 30, 42], which is used by many software model checkers such as BLAST [4], DAGGER [23], and SLAM [2].
-In the CEGAR technique, given a program P and a safety property to be verified, one automatically constructs an abstract model of P which is used to check whether or not an abstract error configuration is reachable form an abstract initial configuration.
+A popular technique for program verification is the Counter-Example Guided Abstraction Refinement (CEGAR) [6, 32, 44], which is used by many software model checkers such as BLAST [3], DAGGER [25], and SLAM [1].
+In the CEGAR technique, given a program P and a safety property to be verified, one automatically constructs an abstract model of P which is used to check whether or not an abstract error configuration is reachable from an abstract initial configuration.
 If no abstract error configuration can be reached, then P satisfies the given safety property, otherwise a counterexample, that is, a sequence of configurations leading to an abstract error configuration, is generated and then analyzed.
-If the counterexample corresponds to a concrete computation of P, then the program is proved unsafe, otherwise the abstraction needs to be refined because it was too coarse, and a new cycle of the verification process is performed using that refined abstraction in the hope of a successful proof.
+If the counterexample corresponds to a concrete computation of P, then the program is proved unsafe, otherwise the abstraction needs to be refined because it was too coarse, and a new cycle of the verification process is started by using that refined abstraction to get a new abstraction of the program P, in the hope of a successful proof.